adam-singer/dart_api_client/README.md

 Auto-generated client library for accessing the Google APIs.

+Examples for how to use these libraries can be found here: https://github.com/dart-gde/dart_api_client_examples

 ### Supported APIs

 #### ![Logo](http://www.google.com/images/icons/product/doubleclick-16.gif) Ad Exchange Buyer API - adexchangebuyer v1